Nonemptiness of single affine Deligne-Lusztig varieties: Introduction

 Let $G$ be a connected reductive group over $\mathbb{Z}_p$ with a maximal torus $T$ and let $\breve{\mathbb{Q}}_p$ be the fraction field of the ring of Witt vectors $W(\overline{\mathbb{F}}_p)\equalscolon\breve{\mathbb{Z}}_p$.
 The Frobenius morphism on $\overline{\mathbb{F}}_p$ lifts uniquely to $\breve{\mathbb{Z}}_p$ by the universal property of the ring of Witt vectors and then extend to a bijective map (denoted by $\sigma$) on $\breve{\bbQ}_p$.
 Now, fix $b\in G(\breve{\bbQ}_p)$ and a dominant cocharacter $\mu\in X_*(T)^+$.
 The affine Deligne-Lusztig variety is defined as where $p^\mu$ is the image of $p$ under the cocharacter $\mu$.

 The very first result on the nonemptiness is due to Rapoport-Richartz (\cite[Theorem 4.2]{RR96}).
-They showed that, when $G$ is unramified, if $X_\mu(b)$ is nonempty then \textit{Mazur's inequality}, that is, $[b]\in B(G,\mu)$ (see \cref{bgmu}) holds.
-Thanks to \cite{Kottwitz03}, \cite{Gashi}, and \cite{He14}, it is now a theorem that $X_\mu(b)\neq\emptyset$ if and only if $[b]\in B(G,\mu)$ for a general reductive group $G$ (defined over $\bbQ_p$) and a special maximal parahoric subgroup $K$ in place of $G(\breve{\mathbb{Z}}_p)$.
+They showed that, when $G$ is unramified, if $X_\mu(b)$ is nonempty then \textit{Mazur's inequality}, that is, $[b]\in B(G,\mu)$ (see \Cref{bgmu}) holds.
+Thanks to \cite{Kottwitz03}, \cite{Gashi}, and \cite{He14}, it is now a theorem that $X_\mu(b)\neq\emptyset$ if and only if $[b]\in B(G,\mu)$ for a general reductive group $G$.

-Similarly, using Bruhat-Tits theory, one can consider affine Deligne-Lusztig varieties with an arbitrary parahoric level structure $K$ as follows. where $W_K$ is the group generated by the simple reflections of $K$ and $\Adm(\mu)$ is the $\mu$-admissible set (\cite{KR00}).
+Similarly, for $G$ a connected reductive group over $\mathbb{Q}_p$, one can consider affine Deligne-Lusztig varieties with an arbitrary parahoric level structure $K$ as follows using Bruhat-Tits theory. where $W_K$ is the group generated by the simple reflections of $K$ and $\Adm(\mu)$ is the $\mu$-admissible set (\cite{KR00}).
 Still, Mazur's inequality is the necessary and sufficient condition for $X(\mu,b)_K\neq\emptyset$ (see \cite{KoRa03}, \cite{Win05}, and \cite{He16}).

 Meanwhile, $X(\mu,b)_K$ is, from the definition, a disjoint union of several pieces (where $x$ varies over $W_K\backslash\!\Adm(\mu)/W_K$).
 These pieces, therefore, can be thought of as more refined objects or building blocks, which we call as \textit{single}\footnote{This is the terminology used in the literature occasionally.
 See \cite{He14} for example.} affine Deligne-Lusztig varieties.
 One can study their nonemptiness problem and, to get to the point first, it has a considerably different flavor.